Fast Gradient Methods for Data-Consistent Local Super-Resolution of Medical Images: Data-Consistent Local Zoom-in

-In practical programming of the reconstruction algorithms for CT and PET, we usually do not have direct access to the block operator $A_z$ but the full forward operator $A$.
-This issue can be fixed easily and efficiently for CT and PET reconstruction -- in practice we just need to construct a zero-image of size $d$ and put the vector $\D_{\te_3}(y_k)$ at location of the region-of-interest (ROI), and then apply $A$ to this sparse image $v_s$ (since ROI is usually small), which is efficient.
-Since for CT/PET, the forward operator $A$ is a radon-transform which is sparse, $Av_s$ is also a sparse vector (also due to the fact that in each view only a small fraction of measurement can hit the ROI), hence the computation of $A^TAv_s$ is efficient -- $O(nm)$ complexity instead of $O(ndq)$ where $q$ is the upscaling factor.
-Meanwhile the block backprojection term $A_z^T b_z$ in the gradient can also be easily precomputed in the same way (compute $A^T b_z$ and then take the block corresponds to the ROI).
+In practical programming of the reconstruction algorithms for tomographic imaging such as CT and PET, we usually do not have direct access to the block operator $A_z$, but to the full forward operator $A$.
+This issue can be fixed easily and efficiently for CT and PET reconstruction -- in practice, we just need to construct a zero image of size $d$ and place the vector $\D(y_k)$ at the location of the region of interest (ROI), and then apply $A$ to this sparse image $v_s$ (since ROI is usually small), which is efficient.
+Since for CT/PET, the forward operator $A$ is a radon transform, $Av_s$ is also a sparse vector (also due to the fact that in each view only a small fraction of measurement can hit the ROI), hence the computation of $A^TAv_s$ is efficient -- $O(nm)$ complexity instead of $O(ndq)$ where $q$ is the upscaling factor.
+Meanwhile, the block backprojection term $A_z^T b_z$ in the gradient can also be easily pre-computed in the same way (compute $A^T b_z$ and then take the block corresponding to the ROI).
 After computing the gradient, we just need to take the partial gradient regarding the ROI and perform the update.

+Our approach not only reduces the computational complexity of the gradient evaluation, but also significantly reduces the computational burden of the proximal operators.
+Instead of computing the proximal operators on the full high-resolution dimension, we only need to compute it in the local regime, which is tiny compared to the full dimension.